placeholder image

 keywords

-• english renaissance literature, political theories of security and risk, literary representation of emergency, computational approaches to literary study, data science and literature
+• English Renaissance literature, political theories of security and risk, discourses of value and personhood in the English Renaissance, computational approaches to literary study, data science and literature

 Publications